-The base 2013 Audi A4 is powered by a turbocharged four-cylinder engine that’s paired with front-wheel drive and a continuously variable transmission (CVT), while all-wheel drive is available.
-Although the A4 is less powerful than a number of competitors, reviewers remain impressed by its refined drivetrain, balanced handling and great fuel economy.
+The base A4 is powered by a turbocharged four-cylinder engine that’s paired with front-wheel drive and a continuously variable transmission (CVT), while all-wheel drive is available.
+Although the A4 is less powerful than a number of competitors, automotive journalists remain impressed by its refined drivetrain, balanced handling and great fuel economy.
 At an EPA-estimated 24/31 mpg city/highway, the base A4 gets better fuel economy than a number of upscale midsize cars.
-The 2013 A4 also offers an exceptional safety score, though its reliability rating is a bit lower than most upscale midsize cars.
+The 2013 Audi A4 also offers an exceptional safety score, though its reliability rating is a bit lower than most upscale midsize cars.
 If you’re looking for more power, the 2013 Audi S4 builds on the A4’s performance attributes with standard all-wheel drive and a more powerful supercharged V6 engine.
 On balance, critics agree that while the S4 has outstanding performance capabilities, it’s not as quick or nimble as rivals like the BMW M3.

-Audi has a reputation for designing some of the finest interiors on the market, and in general, reviewers agree that the 2013 A4 upholds that image.
+Audi has a reputation for designing some of the finest interiors on the market, and in general, test drivers agree that the A4 upholds that image.
 One reviewer mentions that some plastic trim wasn’t quite up to snuff, but most agree that the cabin is well thought out with high-quality materials.
 Most reviewers think that the standard leather seats are comfortable up front, though some mention a shortage of legroom in the back seat.
 New features for 2013 include a revised MMI infotainment system and a navigation system that can provide wireless Internet access.
 However, a vocal minority of critics say that the revised infotainment system could be more user-friendly.

 - "Though back-seat passengers may be a little crowded, overall this German sedan is a great compromise between sport sedan and practical, sensible transportation." -- Consumer Guide